 12 Is it environmentally friendly and sustainable?

 Yes.
-The Margot company goes to great lengths to make sure harvesting does not deplete the environment.
-Here is a video to learn more
+The Margot company goes to great lengths to ensure harvesting does not deplete the environment.

 13 Does it work better with vitamin D?